Getting Ready for Immigration to Canada: Helpful Tips

 The next step on your way to getting ready for immigration to Canada is obtaining a SIN number and Health Insurance.

 For a SIN number, newcomers must apply in the Canada Employment Center nearby them.

 Healthcare service in Canada is paid.
 But it is free for permanent residents as all medical expenses are covered by the government.
 At the same time, each province has its own system of health care insurance.

 The application process for the Health Insurance takes place in the Ministry of Health nearest office, where applicants fill out the form and submit it to the clerk, after which, they will take a photo of a newcomer.
 Health Card – plastic card - is usually issued within several weeks.

 While getting ready for immigration to Canada, it is important to keep in mind that in some provinces newcomers are eligible to apply for the health medical insurance only in three months after their arrival in Canada.
 Another option would be buying private insurance for any

 Local companies offer a variety of cell phone lines.
 There’s no need to book home telephone line.
 There are two systems in Canada, GSM, and CDMA.
 To use a cell phone which can work outside North America, it’s better to choose a GSM standard.

 At the same time, cheaper mobile phone packages don’t include long-distance calls, even within Canada.
-A newly arrived immigrant who is looking for a job in Canada is recommended to set a package with unlimited texting and calling for local calls.
+A brand-new immigrant who is looking for a job in Canada should set a package with unlimited texting and calling for local calls.

 Many mobile phone packages offer international calling or texting plans, so it’s easy to stay connected with your home.